 – Leslie

-It’s no secret that I am a fan of easy, fresh one-pan meals, especially those that come together in 30-minutes or less.
-This one-pot Mexican chicken and rice recipe ticks all those boxes, making it a great week night dinner staple that’s as simple as it is family friendly.
+It’s no secret that I am a fan of easy, one-pot meals, especially those that come together in 30-minutes or less.
+My one-pot Mexican chicken and rice recipe ticks all those boxes, making it a great week night dinner staple that’s as simple as it is family friendly.
 It has easy-to-find ingredients (you probably have most on hand already already), minimal hands-on time, and provides a wholesome meal using chicken thighs (or breasts).
-What I love about this recipe in particular is how easy it is to adjust it to your preferences!
-I keep the ingredient list succinct and simple on purpose (without sacrificing on flavor), but feel free to add additional Mexican-inspired spices, throw in a can of drained beans to bulk it up, or add some more heat.

 Jump to Recipe Instructions